Then you have challenges…

 Why?
 Because building your portfolio of success and achieving your goals is not sustainable without other people.
 Success actually demands more than you, alone, can deliver.

 To be successful at leading people, you have to leave your leadership clichés at the door.
-People are individuals with hopes and dreams of their own.
+People are individuals with motivations, needs and stress behaviors of their own.

 Stress behaviors are simply negative social management tools.
 Like a young child who has a meltdown to get his/her way, adults have ways to force their own personal agenda, as well.
 And one bad apple can spoil the whole bunch and undermine even the most passionate and dedicated leader.

 You are accountable for producing results.
 It’s your job to meet benchmarks.
 How do you coach success?
 How do you manage the stress of success … for yourself, as well as for your team?